 Presently, there are two major dimensions to the Kashmir problem which deserve to be considered.
-First is the massive and wanton violations of the human rights by the Indian occupation forces.
+First, is the massive and wanton violations of the human rights by the Indian occupation forces.
 Kashmir today is one of the bleeding sores on the face of the human race.
+While the agony and sufferings of the tace of the human race.
 While the agony and sufferings of the Kashmiri people are now being increasingly acknowledged, the world opinion has failed to exert enough pressure on India to stop the heinous violations of human rights its forces are committing on a mass scale, spread over such a long period.
-This is the first and the most pressing aspect and it is time all countries of the world particularly the Muslim world use their diplomatic and economic pressure on India to bring to an immediate end the reign of state terror and restore civil and political liberties of the people of Jammu and Kashmir.
+This is the first and the most pressing aspect and it is time all countries of the world particularity the Musliw world use their discountries. the first and the most pressing aspect and it is time all countries of the world particularly, the Muslim world use their diplomatic and economic pressure on India to bring to an immediate end the reign of state terror and restore civil and political liberties of the people of Jammu and Kashunir.

 While this aspect is urgent, this cannot in itself lead to the final resolution of the dispute.
+The heart of the problem is Kashunir counterly which is aspect.

-The heart of the problem is Kashmiri peoples' right to self-determination.
+final resolution of the dispute.
+The nears of the problem is assimir peoples' right to self-determination.
 There cannot be a substitute to that.
-The legal, moral and political basis of their struggle is the unfinished agenda of partition.
-The only peaceful solution to this problem lies through holding a free and fair plebiscite under international auspices, giving to the people of the state of Jammu and Kashmir an opportunity to decide their future in accordance with the UN resolutions.
+The legal, moral and political basis of their struggle is the unfinished agenda of Partition.
+The only peaceful solution to this problem lies through holding a free and fair pleblacite under international auspices, giving to the people of the state of Jammy and Kashmir an opportunity to decide their the state of samming and resonant an opportunitions.

-There is now an increasing realisation that India has lost Kashmir.
-A leading Indian intellectual, Khushwant Singh, writing in an Indian newspaper as recently as the last week of November 1993 admits:
+There is now an increasing realisation that India has lost Kaşlımiz.
+A leading Indian intellectual, Khushwant Singh, writing in an Indian newspaper as recently as the last week of vember 1993 admits:

-"Our part of Kashmir has had many elections and many chief ministers.
-None of the elections were as free and fair as we know them in our other states.
+Our part of Kashmir has had many elections and many chief Our part of Kashmir has had many elections and many chief ministers.
+None of the elections were as free and fair as we know in our other states.
 Consequently, none of the chief ministers could be described as popular rulers.
-They were chosen in Delhi and when found inconvenient, summarily dismissed and the state put under governor's rule.
-People who have visited beauty spots in the Valley of the Jhelum or have Kashmiri Muslim friends will bear me out that right from the beginning they were reluctant to admit they were Indians.
-Though they carried Indian passports, they referred to us as "you Indians" and to themselves as "we Kashmiris" . . .
-Though undoubtedly exaggerated it cannot be denied that human rights have been increasingly violated.
-Not many people put faith in the Human Rights Commission recently set up by our government . . .
+They were chosen in Delhi and when found inconvenient, summarily dismissed and the state put under governor's ruled, People who have visited beauty spots in the Valley of the Jhelum or have Kashmir Muslim friends will bear me out that right from the bestimning that were relucstate put under governor's ruled.
+People who have visited beauty spots in the Valley of the Jhelum or have Kashmir Muslim friends will bear me out that right from the beginning they were reductant, to admit they were Indians.
+Though they carried Indian passports, they referred to us as "you Indians" and to themselves as we Kashmirs"....
+Though undoubtedly exaggerated it cannot be desided that human rights have been increasingly violated.
+Not many people put faith in the Human Rights Commission recently set up by our government...
 Face the facts squarely.
-One fact is that we have totally forfeited the sympathies of Kashmiri Muslims, the other is that we have no moral right to impose ourselves by physical force on a people who do not want us."
+One fact is that we have totally forfeited the sympathiles of Kashmir Muslims, the other is that we have no moral right to impose ourselves by physical force on a people who do not went us."